 Step 3: Allow Batteries to Recharge

 Disregard any warning beeps that occur after battery replacement.
-New batteries do not come fully charged — it takes about eight hours for one to charge once installed.
+New batteries do not come fully charged — it takes about eight hours for one to charge after it is installed.
 The alarm system will be fully operational as soon as you install the battery, however.

 Step 4: Turn Off the Test